 - “Minimalistic”: these are based on a few phone features, such as Device OS type, Browser Type, Phone Brand, etc…

-- “Evolved”: these include detecting Jailbroken devices, Rooted devices or emulated devices,
+- “Evolved”: these include detecting Jailbroken devices, Rooted devices, or emulated devices,

 - “Complex”: these include the use of signatures on hardware components such as the screen resolution and memory size

 In general, a Device Fingerprint provides added protection against the most commonly used fraud methodologies.
 To implement these device-level checks, businesses have to use fraud-prevention solutions that are resilient against many different kinds of spoofing.
-Device Fingerprinting security platforms collect and examine device fingerprints among other types of user activity and behavior to determine the level of risk of an individual not being the legitimate user.
-After cross-referencing information, these systems can return low-risk or high-risk fraud signals for businesses authentication engines to decide whether to present more friction and require additional authentication or authorize the user.
+Device Fingerprinting security platforms collect and examine device fingerprints among other types of user activity and behavior to determine the level of risk of an individual not being a legitimate user.
+After cross-referencing information, these systems can return low-risk or high-risk fraud signals for businesses' authentication engines to decide whether to present more friction and require additional authentication or authorize the user.